WoodyLinwc/Flashcard-Expo-V2/README.md

 ### Data Management
 1. Local Storage: All deck and flashcard data is stored locally on the device using **SQLite**.
-2. Offline Functionality: The app works fully offline, allowing study anytime, anywhere.
+2. Offline Functionality: The app works fully **offline**, allowing study anytime, anywhere.
+3. Import/Export: Users can **import** and **export** decks and flashcards to share their progress with others or back up their data.
+4. Search feature: Users can **search** for specific cards or decks using a search bar.

 ### User Interface
 1. Intuitive Design: Clean and user-friendly interface for easy navigation and use.